mdavidson9/docs.balsamiq.com/content/mybalsamiq/editor.md

 ## The Menu Bar

-The Menu Bar is where you will find menus and icons for performing common actions, as well as the [Quick Add](/desktop/overview/#the-quick-add-tool) box.
-It is very similar to the Application Bar found in the Desktop version, which you can [read about in the Desktop documentation](/desktop/overview/#the-toolbar).
+The Menu Bar is where you will find menus and icons for performing common actions, as well as the [Quick Add](../overview/#the-quick-add-tool) box.
+You can learn more in the [Mockups Application Overview](../overview/#the-application-bar).

 * * *